tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - The game has a fixed length of 1,000 rounds.
 - 3 players participate in the game.
 - Players can only participate once in the game.
+- Valid / tradable _resources_ are votes [FIXME: Or voting promises?] and the game currency.
-- Every player is given a million units of the game currency (let us call it dollars) and a hundred of the other resources at the beginning of the game.
-[FIXME: The other resources start a 0 or 100?
-What does "buying some trust" actually mean?]
+- Every player is given a million units of the game currency (let us call it dollars) and 10 votes to cast.
 - At the end of the game, every player must return the original one million dollars that she was given in the beginning, she can keep the remainder of the money for her.
 - At the end of the game, if players cannot give back the entire amount of money that they were given in the beginning, they have contracted a debt that they will have to reimburse.
 - Players can make transactions between each other about every available resource in the game.
 - A judging party enforces the game's rules and manages transactions, ensuring their validity and preventing players from cheating.